edouardrolland/vscode_ros2_px4_workspace/README.md

-# VSCode ROS2 Workspace Template
+# VSCode ROS2 - PX4 - Docker Dev Environment

 This template will get you set up using ROS2 with VSCode as your IDE.